The Crow (1994 film): Brandon Lee's death

 After Lee's death, the producers were faced with the decision of whether or not to continue with the film.
 Lee had completed most of his scenes for the film and was scheduled to shoot for only three more days.
 The rest of the cast and crew, except for Ernie Hudson, whose brother-in-law had just died, stayed in Wilmington.
 Paramount Pictures, which was initially interested in distributing The Crow theatrically (originally a direct-to-video feature), opted out of involvement due to delays in filming and some controversy over the violent content being inappropriate given Lee's death.
-However, Miramax picked it up with the intention of releasing it in theatres and injected a further $8 million to complete the production, taking its budget to approximately $23 million.
+However, Miramax Films picked it up with the intention of releasing it in theatres and injected a further $8 million to complete the production, taking its budget to approximately $23 million.
 The cast and crew then took a break for script rewrites of the flashback scenes that had yet to be completed.
 The script was rewritten by Walon Green, Terry Hayes, René Balcer, and Michael S. Chernuchin, adding narration and new scenes.
-Lee's stunt double Chad Stahelski was used as a stand-in and CGI was used to digitally superimpose Lee's face onto the head of the double.
+Lee's stunt double Chad Stahelski was used as a stand-in and digital face replacement was used to superimpose Lee's face onto the head of the double.
 The beginning of the movie, which had not been finished, was rewritten, and the apartment scene remade using computer graphics from an earlier scene of Lee.

 A character from the original comic book called Skull Cowboy was originally planned to be part of the adaptation and even had scenes filmed.
 He acted as a guide for Eric Draven between the worlds of the dead and the living.
 He was set to be played by Michael Berryman, but the role was cut from the film due to Lee's death.

 O'Barr later remarked that losing Lee was like losing his fiancée all over again, and he regretted ever writing the comic in the first place.

 Reception

 Box office

-The Crow was a sleeper hit at the box office.
-The film opened at number one in the United States in 1,573 theaters with $11,774,332 and averaging $7,485 per theater.
+The film opened at number one in the United States in 1,573 theaters with $11,774,332 and averaging $7,485 per theater, making it Miramax's biggest ever opening.
 Some industry sources believed that Miramax overstated the weekend gross by as much as $1 million.
 The film ultimately grossed $50,693,129 in the United States and Canada, and $43 million internationally, for a worldwide total of $93.7 million against its budget of $23 million.
 It ranked at number 24 for all films released in the US in 1994, the 24th highest-grossing film worldwide for 1994 and number 10 for R-rated films released that year.

-Overseas in Europe, the film grossed £1,245,403 in the United Kingdom (where it was 18-rated), and sold 4,604,115 tickets in France, Germany, Italy and Spain.
+In Europe, the film grossed £1,245,403 in the United Kingdom (where it was 18-rated), and sold 4,604,115 tickets in France, Germany, Italy and Spain.
 In Seoul, South Korea, it sold 83,126 tickets.